vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 CHAPTER II.

-4. His commentary on the Yogavāśiştha.
+4. His commentary on the Yogavāśiṣtha.
 We have

 no other source of information about it than a